Robust inference using density-powered Stein operators: Further Stein inference methods

 \subsubsection{Experimental design}

-We simulate $n=400$ training pairs with two types of contamination: (i) \emph{covariate contamination} at rate $\epsilon_x=0.10$ (leverage points in $X$), and (ii) \emph{outcome contamination} at rate $\epsilon_y=0.10$ (count spikes in $y$).
-A separate clean test set ($n=1500$) evaluates prediction.
-We run SVGD with $M=32$ particles, $T=220$ iterations, RBF kernel (median heuristic, small jitter), RMSProp preconditioning, step backtracking, and L2 projection.
+{We simulate $n=400$ training pairs from a Poisson log-linear model and then contaminate either the covariates, the responses, or both.
+Covariate contamination at rate $\epsilon_x=0.10$ creates leverage points by replacing selected covariate rows with large outlying values.
+Outcome contamination at rate $\epsilon_y=0.10$ creates count spikes by inflating selected responses.
+The mixed scenario applies both mechanisms.
+A separate clean test set ($n=1500$) evaluates prediction, so the reported RMSE measures recovery of the underlying clean predictive mean rather than fit to the contaminated observations.} We run SVGD with $M=32$ particles, $T=220$ iterations, RBF kernel (median heuristic, small jitter), RMSProp preconditioning, step backtracking, and L2 projection.
 To mitigate leverage, we use a split normal distribution prior with larger variance on the intercept and stronger shrinkage on slopes.
 We consider $\gamma\in\{0.00,0.02,0.05,0.08,0.10\}$.